'Be anxious for nothing..." ~Philippians 4:6

 Yeah.
 We said or thought all of that.

-What IS that thing that is in so many of us, that is triggered when we see ourselves in arenas that haven't always been inclusive?
+What IS that thing, that is in so many of us, that is triggered when we see ourselves in arenas that haven't always been inclusive?

-Whether it's a game show, talk show, awards show, sporting event, or election, we hope fairness will smile on us.
+Whether it's a game show, talk show, awards show, sporting event, or election, we hope fairness will finally smile on us.

 Are we still struggling to fit in, desiring to be accepted, praying "they" will see us, count us worthy, and let us in?